mx101/NotGalaga/DEVELOPMENT.md

 - 9:10pm - Added an additional "New High Score!" string print out when a new high is reached

 - 9:20pm - Implemented boss galaga two-hit life

+- 9:30pm - Added a DrawString function in an attempt to streamline more string printing

+- 9:35pm - Added a string for what wave number the player is about to start